• Skip to primary navigation

 • Heat a skillet or small pot under medium heat.
 Stir in the cranberries, diced apple, clementine, clementine peels (rinds), applesauce, sweetener (optional), cinnamon sticks and cloves then use a wooden spoon or spatula to combine.

-20 ounces cranberries, 1 cup diced and peeled apple, ⅓ cup applesauce, 2 cinnamon sticks, 1 clementine, ¾ cup monk fruit sweetener - optional, clementine peels, 2-4 cloves
+20 ounces cranberries, 1 cup diced and peeled apple, ⅓ cup applesauce, 2 cinnamon sticks, 1 clementine, ¾ cup monk fruit sweetener - optional, see notes below, clementine peels, 2-4 cloves

 • Reduce the heat to a low setting and allow the cranberry sauce to simmer, stirring from time to time.
 Allow it to cook for about 25 minutes (or until the cranberries and apples are soft and break easily when pressed with the back of a fork).